 Or in musical vernacular, to be ND's maestro.

 ''It is a big stage,'' Golson said. ''I don't ride the wave too much.
-I'm kind of just focused o...
+I'm kind of just focused on what's played between the yard lines, what's played on the field.
+Can't really focus o...